U.S. flag

 Clinical characteristics.

-• Nephropathic cystinosis in untreated children is characterized by renal Fanconi syndrome, poor growth, hypophosphatemic/calcipenic rickets, impaired glomerular function resulting in complete glomerular failure, and accumulation of cystine in almost all cells, leading to cellular dysfunction with tissue and organ impairment.
+Nephropathic (infantile) cystinosis: Characterized in untreated infants/children by renal Fanconi syndrome, poor growth, hypophosphatemic/calcipenic rickets, impaired glomerular function resulting in complete glomerular failure, and accumulation of cystine in almost all cells, leading to cellular dysfunction with tissue and organ impairment.
+This is the most common form (95% of individuals with cystinosis).
 The typical untreated child has short stature, rickets, and photophobia.
-Failure to thrive is generally noticed after approximately age six months; signs of renal tubular Fanconi syndrome (polyuria, polydipsia, dehydration, and acidosis) appear as early as age six months; corneal crystals can be present before age one year and are always present after age 16 months.
-Prior to the use of renal transplantation and cystine-depleting therapy, the life span in nephropathic cystinosis was no longer than ten years.
-With these interventions, affected individuals can survive at least into the mid-forties or fifties with satisfactory quality of life.
+Failure to gain weight is generally noticed after approximately age six months; signs of renal tubular Fanconi syndrome (polyuria, polydipsia, dehydration, and acidosis) appear as early as age six months and progress to end-stage kidney disease within the first 12 years of life if untreated; corneal crystals can be present before age one year and are typically present after age 16 months.
+Laboratory findings include hypochloremic metabolic acidosis; increased urinary excretion of electrolytes (sodium, potassium, bicarbonate), minerals (calcium, phosphate, magnesium), glucose, amino acids, and tubular protein including β2-microglobulin; elevated serum alkaline phosphatase; and hypocalcemia, hypophosphatemia, and hypokalemia.
+Prior to cystine-depleting drug therapy and kidney transplantation the life span in nephropathic cystinosis was less than ten years.
+With these treatment interventions, some affected individuals can survive at least into the mid-forties or fifties with satisfactory quality of life.

-• Intermediate cystinosis is characterized by all the typical manifestations of nephropathic cystinosis, but onset is at a later age.
-Renal glomerular failure occurs in all untreated affected individuals, usually between ages 15 and 25 years.
+Later-onset (juvenile) cystinosis: Characterized by the typical manifestations of nephropathic cystinosis, but onset is at a later age.
+Renal glomerular failure occurs in untreated affected individuals, usually between ages 15 and 25 years.
+This form accounts for ~5% of individuals with cystinosis.

-• The non-nephropathic (ocular) form of cystinosis is characterized clinically only by photophobia resulting from corneal cystine crystal accumulation.
+Non-nephropathic adult (ocular) cystinosis: Characterized by photophobia resulting from corneal cystine crystal accumulation.

 Diagnosis/testing.